Ishan5115/Python-Assignment/README.md

 # Python-Notes
-This is the notes of python
+This is the Assignmet on python for data analysis